 Check the published business card by opening it in your store.
 Click on the eye icon (Preview on Online Store).

 Connecting an editor to the product

-You have published the business card and your store is ready to be integrated with Customer’s Canvas.
-In this section, you’ll create a Template to connect the editor to the business card and configure the necessary attributes.
+You have published the business card and your store is ready to be integrated with Customer's Canvas.
+In this section, you'll create a Product specification to connect the editor to the business card and configure the necessary attributes.

-Click Apps in the left menu bar > open Customer's Canvas.
-Select Templates > Create new.
-Give a relevant Name to the template.
+Click Apps in the left menu bar and open Customer's Canvas.
+Select Product specification > Create new.
+Give a relevant Name to the specification.

-We recommend naming templates the same way as they are named in the real store.
+We recommend naming specifications in the same way as product are named in the real store.
 In our case, it is the business card.